benhoyt/benhoyt.github.com/writings/learning-elm.md

 So maybe eMail should be email?
 ```

-Part of tooling is super-simple deployments: just use `elm make` to build, [`uglifyjs`](https://www.npmjs.com/package/uglify-js) to minify, and upload the resulting `.js` file to your CDN.
+One aspect of tooling is super-simple deployments: just use `elm make` to build, [`uglifyjs`](https://www.npmjs.com/package/uglify-js) to minify, and upload the resulting `.js` file to your CDN.
 No figuring out Babel presets or fighting webpack configs.

 **Packages:** To install packages, you just type `elm install elm/time`, and it downloads the latest version of the package (and any dependencies), locks the versions, and adds them to your `elm.json` dependencies list.